disco-rocket/seattle-airbnb/README.md

 ## Installation <a name="installation"></a>

 This code uses Python 3 and the packages listed at the top of the notebook.
+These are numpy, pandas, matplotlib, sklearn, seaborn, re and time.

-If the packages need installing, then all of them are available in PIP.
+If the packages need installing, then all of them are available through PIP.

 ## Project Motivation<a name="motivation"></a>